Major Depression Symptoms

 Are you experiencing feelings of depression?

 Seeking professional treatment for depression or other mental health conditions is typically recommended.
-This mental health condition is considered treatable—typically through psychotherapy, sometimes in combination with medication like selective serotonin reuptake inhibitors.
+This mental health condition is considered treatable—typically through psychotherapy, sometimes in combination with medication like selective serotonin reuptake inhibitors (you can ask a doctor about potential side effects).
 Lifestyle changes may also help mitigate symptoms in tandem with professional treatment.
 For example, research suggests that exercise may have “significant effects” on reducing depression and could even help prevent depression in some cases.

 CBT therapy